Site menu

 • Wellbeing: Paired based on both students studying with a wellbeing need.

-• Ethnic origin: Paired with another student who is the same ethnicity.
+• Black and Mixed Heritage: Paired with another student who is of the same ethnicity.

 • Mature learners: Paired based on age.
 Students aged 21+ are paired with another student who is also a mature learner.

-The shared lived experience factor selected is only used during the pairing process and we do not share this information with the Peer Mentor/Mentee.
+The personal factor selected by students in this programme will only be used during the pairing process; we do not share this information with the Peer Mentor/Mentee.
 Once paired, it is up to both students to decide what they choose to share with each other.

 The pairing process for the academic year 2024/25 will start in October 2024 and continue throughout each semester.
 If we can pair you before this time (including during the summer period) we aim to contact you to inform you that a pairing has been found.